cookerlyk/snake/README.md

 snake runs into its tail.

-By default, the game allows the snake to pass through the walls, to enable the other game mode where hitting a wall results in a game over, simply comment out line 54 in the snake_game.py file and un-comment line 53 in that same file.
+By default, the game allows the snake to pass through the walls, to enable the other game mode where hitting a wall results in a game over, simply comment out line 58 in the snake_game.py file and un-comment line 57 in that same file.

-To run the game, download both snake_main.py and snake_game.py and place in directory of your choice.
+To run the game, download files and place in directory of your choice.
 Navigate to that directory in the terminal and type "python3 snake_main.py" into the window and press enter.

 Note: You must have python 3.x.x installed on your computer to run.